Axel Strauss Violin | Stéphane Lemelin Piano

 Fantasy in C Major, D. 934

 Gabriel Fauré (1845–1924)

 Sonata in A Major, Op.
 13

-The public is welcome to attend the following master classes.
+The public is welcome to attend the following master classes, generously co-sponsored by the Department of Music, University of Alberta and the Alberta String Association.
 Free admission.

 Saturday, November 23, 2019 | 12 PM to 3 PM

 Saturday, November 23, 2019 | 3 PM to 6 PM